-On 1 August (2018) the rules about automatic disqualification for trustees will change.
-More reasons that disqualify an individual from acting as a trustee are being added - and the new rules will also apply to some senior manager positions within charities.
+On 1 August 2018 the rules about automatic disqualification for trustees changed.
+More reasons that disqualify an individual from acting as a trustee have been added – and the new rules also apply to some senior manager positions within charities.

-Many co-ops will not be affected by the new rules.
-However, if your co-op is either a registered charity, a charitable community benefit society, or a co-op that has a charitable subsidiary then it is important to be ready for the changes.
+Many co-ops have not been affected by the new rules.
+However, if your co-op is either a registered charity, a charitable community benefit society, or a co-op that has a charitable subsidiary then it is important to understand these changes.

 Understanding the changes